Systolic inequalities for the number of vertices: Introduction

 \subsection{No assumption on the systole}

 The question of estimating the number of vertices in a triangulation of a manifold, mentioned in the beginning, may be viewed as a particular case of the systolic problem.
 Every combinatorially $n$-essential complex $X$ has $\sys X\ge 3$, just because any two edges with the same endpoints must be equal.
-In this case our theorems only provide a linear in $n$ lower bound for $|V(X)|$, and Remark \ref{remark:complete-graph} below shows that this cannot be improved.
+In this case our theorems only provide a lower bound for $|V(X)|$ that is linear in $n$.
+In remark \ref{remark:complete-graph} below, we show that this cannot be improved.

 But this linear bound may be improved under stronger assumptions.
 This was noticed in \cite[\S16]{arnoux-marin1991}, see also a series of somewhat more general estimates in \cite{govc2020-1} and \cite[Section 3]{govc2020-2}.
-Here we provide a not much different version of those results in terms of combinatorial essentiality.
+Here we provide an analogue of these results in terms of combinatorial essentiality.

 \begin{theorem} If the barycentric subdivision of simplicial complex $X$ is combinatorially $n$-essential then $|V(X)|\ge (n+1)(n+2)/2$. \end{theorem}

 \begin{remark} Considering a barycentric subdivision (as a step towards the topological definition of $n$-essential from the combinatorial one) in this theorem is important.
 The complete graph $K_{2n+1}$ is combinatorially $n$-essential (partitioning its vertices into $n$ or fewer parts results in a triangle) and has a linear (in terms of $n$) number of vertices.
 In particular, \emph{one cannot even guarantee that a combinatorially $n$-essential complex has faces of dimension $n$.} See more on comparison of the notions of $n$-essential in the Appendix. \end{remark}